yingtongL1023/OpenCV-SGBM-Stereo-Matching/README.md

-# 👀 Stereo Matching And Point Cloud Generation Using OpenCV SBGM
+# 👀 Stereo Matching And Point Cloud Generation Using OpenCV SGBM

 A simple stereo matching example with sample images and runnable code.